Ethiopian literature: Axumite literature (330–900)

 There is linguistic evidence of Semitic languages being spoken in Ethiopia since 2000 BC.

 Ge'ez literature began with Christianity being declared the state religion around 340 AD by King Ezana.
 However, Christianity has existed since 100 AD in Ethiopia.

 The oldest known example of the old Ge'ez script is found on the Hawulti obelisk in Matara, Eritrea.
 The oldest surviving Ge'ez manuscript is the 5th or 6th century Garima Gospels.

 Almost all texts from this early "Aksumite" period are religious (Christian) in nature, translated from Greek.
 Up till the 4th century, Aksumite royal inscriptions are commonly in both Greek and Ge'ez; but from 350, the Aksumite kings increasingly employed only Ge'ez; and it is likely that the translation of the Bible was embarked on soon after, and was complete by the end of the 5th century.
 The Ethiopic Bible contains 81 Books; 46 of the Old Testament and 35 of the New.
 A number of these Books are called "deuterocanonical" (or "apocryphal" according to certain Western theologians), such as the Ascension of Isaiah, Jubilees, Enoch, the Paralipomena of Baruch, Noah, Ezra, Nehemiah, Maccabees, and Tobit.
 The Book of Enoch in particular is notable since its complete text has survived in no other language.

 Also to this early period dates Qerellos, a collection of Christological writings beginning with the treatise of Saint Cyril (known as Hamanot Rete’et or De Recta Fide).
 These works are the theological foundation of the Ethiopic Church.
 Another important religious document is Ser'ata Paknemis, a translation of the monastic Rules of Pachomius.
-Works translated in this period include Physiologus, a work religious interpretation of natural history also very popular in Europe.
+Secular works translated in this period include Physiologus, a religious interpretation of natural history that is also very popular in Europe.